-Case studies and quizzes will be available as indicated on the course schedule.
-Deadlines are strictly adhered in this course.
-Exceptions for make-up quizzes or exams beyond the indicated dates will be made for genuine/documented family or medical reasons.
+Assignments will be available as indicated on the course schedule.
+Please pay attention to due dates.
+Exceptions for assignments or exams beyond the indicated dates will be made for genuine/documented family or medical reasons.
 Late work will be penalized by point deductions depending on how late it is submitted after the deadline.
-The last day for an in-class session is December 10th, 2021.
+The last day for class is May 05, 2023.
 For administrative purposes, no late work (including country project) will be accepted after this date.